stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

      w_stab + w_interf = 1
      ```

-   * A particular choice within these ranges is selected once per study or protocol and not adjusted post hoc in response to observed results.
+   * A particular choice within these ranges is selected once per study or protocol and not adjusted after inspecting the detailed results.

 3. Resolution and refinement

    * The retention interval `tau_ref` is chosen from a discrete set of intervals that cover the long term range, for example a fixed set of days to months.
-   * Refinement corresponds to using more intervals from this discrete set and more detailed descriptions of the same domains, not to redefining the underlying variables.
+   * Refinement corresponds to using more intervals from this discrete set and more detailed descriptions of the same domains.
+It does not involve redefining the underlying variables.

 4. Encoding stability

    * Small changes in the summaries that define `m` lead to small changes in `DeltaS_stability`, `DeltaS_interf`, and `DeltaS_mem` in the usual sense of continuity for real valued functions.

+These constraints on `E_mem` are governed by the TU Effective Layer Charter and the TU Encoding and Fairness Charter.
+Numerical bands and ranges are chosen in a way that is compatible with the TU Tension Scale Charter.

 Under these constraints, the memory storage inconsistency described by `DeltaS_mem(m)` cannot be trivially removed by reselecting reference models, weights, or resolution after inspecting the data.

 ### 3.5 Singular set and domain restrictions

-Some states may yield undefined or unbounded mismatch measures, for example if:
+Some states may yield undefined or unbounded mismatch measures.
+Examples include:

-* retention data are missing or inconsistent,
+* Retention data that are missing or inconsistent.
-* substrate turnover or plasticity statistics are not measured in a compatible way,
+* Substrate turnover or plasticity statistics that are not measured in a compatible way.
-* the chosen baseline models do not apply to the regime represented by `m`.
+* Regimes where the chosen baseline models do not apply.

 We define the singular set: